Spain's Telefonica bets on price hikes to end six-year slump

 The plan worked everywhere but at home, however, forcing Telefonica to raise tariffs before stiffer competition and new laws increase the risk of a backlash from consumers who have just started spending after years of hardship.

-The price increases, which range between 5 percent and 15 percent and will take effect on May 5, should add up to 300 million euros ($326 million) to core profits, enough to meet the management's pledge to grow operating income in Spain in 2015.
+The price increases, which range between 5 percent and 15 percent and will take effect on May 5, should add up to 300 million euros (213 million pounds) to core profits, enough to meet the management's pledge to grow operating income in Spain in 2015.

-Official data shows the company controls 84 percent of the fiber optic market and, after buying Prisa's Canal+ unit, it will also hold 70 percent of the pay-TV market.
+Official data shows the company controls 84 percent of the fibre optic market and, after buying Prisa's (PRS.MC) Canal+ unit, it will also hold 70 percent of the pay-TV market.

 Ultra fast internet and exclusive TV products are seen as the key to winning the lion's share of the premium bundles' pie which is seen having a growth potential of 500 percent to reach 12 million clients and annual revenues of 10 billion euros.